lmuntaner/tech-introduction-product-people/docs/databases/databases.md

 ## Why use databases

 To store information.
-That is the main target of data bases.
+That is the main target of databases.

-It is similar to the file storage of your computer, in the sense that the main target is to store data.

 Databases have a set of rules on how this data should be stored that makes it very scalable and fast to search for information.

-Probably, not like you files ;)
+This set of rules is what makes databases such a powerful tool.

 ## What is a database